markstos/ansible-msmtp-mailer/README.md

 # ansible-msmtp-mailer

-This ansible role deploys msmtp as a mailer for Debian, Ubuntu, Arch & Alpine Linux
+This Ansible role deploys msmtp as a mailer for Debian, Ubuntu, Arch, Alpine and the Red Hat family of Linux distributions

 ## Prerequisite